talvindersingh/activemq/README.md

 Iac Code for ActiveMQ setup with HA

 **Prerequisite:**
-Install Ansible, Docker on your local machine.
+Install Ansible, kubeclt module for Ansible and Docker on your local machine.

 Steps
 1. Set up your inventory file (inventory.ini) with the IP addresses or hostnames of your primary and backup instances.